 I must also state that prior to my perils with environmental toxins and mold I was very healthy.
 I had no underlining health issues or ailments other than a herniated disk from a decade prior.
 I ate healthily and exercised daily.
 I had and still have no addictions to drugs or alcohol.
 I actually don’t drink any alcoholic beverages at all.

-A few minor symptoms started after my office place worked on a few remodeling projects while leaks caused wet carpets to smell.
+A few minor symptoms started after I started working in and old building.
+During that time, there were a few remodeling projects while leaks caused wet carpets to smell.

 I began to feel lightheaded and have nosebleeds.